 This course introduces students to the principles underlying teaching and learning, responsibilities and duties of teachers, and strategies and techniques to deliver knowledge and information.
+In addition to a focus on teaching as a career, other careers in education are also examined, such as athletic director, social worker, guidance counselor, and various types of administrator roles.
 The course utilizes a textbook and curriculum that is designed to help students decide if they want to pursue a career in education.
 The course requires students to visit and participate in classrooms throughout the district to observe teachers and students in educational settings.
-This occurs approximately four times per quarter and is a key element of the course.
+This occurs approximately six times per quarter and is a key element of the course.